investindex/Advanced/README.md

 ## Asset classes in _Reducing the Risk of Black Swans_

-Explanation incoming.
-Book link [here](https://libgen.rs/search.php?req=Reducing+the+Risk+of+Black+Swans&lg_topic=libgen&open=0&view=simple&res=25&phrase=1&column=def).
+Finding imperfectly correlated assets is the heart of [diversification](https://github.com/investindex/Portfolio#clarifying-diversification).
+A portfolio with imperfectly correlated assets that each have high expected return would be ideal.
+But how could we achieve equity-like returns that aren't highly correlated with equities?
+Larry Swedroe's book _[Reducing the Risk of Black Swans](https://libgen.rs/search.php?req=Reducing+the+Risk+of+Black+Swans&lg_topic=libgen&open=0&view=simple&res=25&phrase=1&column=def)_ seeks to answer this question.

+You can click the link to download the book.
+I won't elaborate a great deal because these asset classes are accessible only to high net worth investors or those who are clients of certain wealth management firms.
+They are also partially illiquid, which is why access is restricted.
+Regardless of whether you have access, it's a great read because it explores why diversification is important and how to build a very diversified portfolio with high expected return.

 &nbsp;

 ## Leveraged funds

 In 2006, the SEC [finally permitted](https://www.wsj.com/articles/sec-moves-to-curb-leveraged-etfs-1465205401) the creation of highly leveraged funds, and asset managers like Direxion and ProShares have since created well over 100 leveraged ETFs.
 Some of them were listed in the midst of the stock market's recovery from the 2008 financial crisis.
 This turned out to be impeccable timing, because the 2010s witnessed a spectacular bull market for US stocks, in particular tech stocks.
 In addition, interest rates have been low since 2009, minimizing the cost of borrowing money to lever up the returns.
-One of the most famous leveraged funds is TQQQ.
+One of the most famous leveraged funds is [TQQQ](https://www.proshares.com/our-etfs/leveraged-and-inverse/tqqq/).
 It's named after QQQ, which tracks the tech-heavy Nasdaq 100 index.
 The fund uses derivatives to produce three times the daily returns of the Nasdaq 100.
 If QQQ increases 1% tomorrow, TQQQ will increase by about 3%.
 If QQQ falls by 2%, TQQQ will fall by about 6%.

 From inception in February 2010 through the end of 2021, the average annualized return of TQQQ was [roughly 55%](https://www.portfoliovisualizer.com/backtest-portfolio?s=y&timePeriod=2&startYear=1985&firstMonth=1&endYear=2021&lastMonth=12&calendarAligned=true&includeYTD=false&initialAmount=10000&annualOperation=0&annualAdjustment=0&inflationAdjusted=true&annualPercentage=0.0&frequency=4&rebalanceType=1&absoluteDeviation=5.0&relativeDeviation=25.0&leverageType=0&leverageRatio=0.0&debtAmount=0&debtInterest=0.0&maintenanceMargin=25.0&leveragedBenchmark=false&reinvestDividends=true&showYield=false&showFactors=false&factorModel=3&portfolioNames=false&portfolioName1=Portfolio+1&portfolioName2=Portfolio+2&portfolioName3=Portfolio+3&symbol1=TQQQ&allocation1_1=100&symbol2=QQQ&allocation2_2=100).
 An investor who bought shares at the end of Feb 2010 and sold at the end of Dec 2021 would've multiplied their money by about 179.
 These are eye-watering, brain-shattering, hair-on-fire returns.
 Who wouldn't want to invest in TQQQ?